-It is important that all school staff and volunteers have access to a trained DSL (or deputy), or the named school leader, Stoke Hill Infant and Nursery School will inform all staff and volunteers of changes to the details above.
+It is important that all school staff and volunteers have access to a trained DSL (or deputy), or the named school leader, Stoke Hill Junior School will inform all staff and volunteers of changes to the details above.

-Therefore, each day staff on site will be made aware of who that person is and how to speak to them.
-The DSL will continue to engage with social workers and attend all multi-agency meetings, which can be done remotely or seek support and liaise with Early Help professionals.
+The school will continue to engage with social workers and attend all multi-agency meetings, which can be done remotely or seek support and liaise with Early Help professionals.